 Employees, on the other hand, can enjoy a better work-life balance and save time and money on commuting.
 Remote models also enables them to have more control over their office environment, leading to increased productivity and job satisfaction according to some studies.

-The Impact of Remote Work on the Labor Market
+The Impact of Work from Home models on the Labor Market

 From a recent report by FlexJobs, there has been a 159% increase in remote job listings over the past three years.
 This trend is expected to continue, with experts predicting that half of the US workforce will be working remotely by 2025.
 The same report showed that, among the professionals polled, that the ability to work from home was a higher deciding factor in taking a job than salary.